 Restrict access based on your geographic location

-IP addresses give away your location, which is how a website knows when to restrict your access to their content.
+IP addresses give away your location, which is how a website knows when to restrict your access to its content.
 Unlike IP bans, these restrictions are not personal and are applied to everyone in that physical location.

 Show personalized ads

-Ban you from online games
+Ban you in online games

 Track your online activity